 - Do not place anything inside the cast, even for itchy areas.
-Sticking items (hangers) inside the cast can injure the skin and lead to infection.
+Sticking items (such as hangers or pencils) inside the cast can injure the skin and lead to infection.
 Using a hair dryer on the cool setting may help soothe itching.

 - Do not pull the padding out from inside your cast.

-You will have a splint on their extremity after fracture surgery.
+You will likely have a splint on your extremity after fracture surgery.
 This is a partial cast that is wrapped in a soft cotton layer with a strip of hard plaster running down one side of your arm or leg.
 The splint allows normal swelling without damaging the skin or tissue around your surgery site.
 Sometimes there will be a small bloodstain on the bandage especially near your surgical incision.
 This is normal.
 The splint is designed to wick blood away from your skin and out to the surface of the cast.
-Do not get the cast wet, the plaster will soften and the padding will stay wet.
+Do not get the splint wet as this will cause the plaster to soften and the padding will stay wet.
 This can delay the healing process if it occurs.
-If you do get the splint damp, take a hair dryer on cool setting and blow it into the wet area.
+If you do get the splint damp, take a hair dryer on the cool setting and blow it into the wet area.

 Color changes, temperature changes, throbbing and burning around the incisions can be normal, especially in the first few days.